 >>Read more about the Cathedral at Rouen and the other impressive Cathedrals of France

-Nestled among dramatic limestone cliffs on the English Channel (or La Manche as the French say), Dieppe is a busy port city of about 35,000 in Normandy.
-One of the busiest ports in the region, Dieppe has a salty, authentic old harbor where fishermen unload their loads of fresh fish and famous scallops alongside ice cream cone licking tourists (in the summer at least) and British day-trippers.
+Nestled among dramatic limestone cliffs on the English Channel (or La Manche as the French say), Dieppe is a busy port city of about 35,000 with a salty, authentic old harbor where fishermen unload their loads of fresh fish and famous scallops alongside gawking tourists and British day-trippers.

-Located just a quick ferry ride from Newhaven in the UK and the closest beach town to Paris, today Dieppe is part travel destination, part authentic fishing town.
-The big beach, fresh seafood, annual herring festival and dramatic cliffs make it a worthwhile visit (not to mention all the delicious seafood to be enjoyed).
+It’s just a quick ferry ride from Newhaven in the UK and the closest beach town to Paris.
+The big beaches, fresh seafood, annual herring festival and dramatic cliffs make it a worthwhile visit, especially for your foodies out there.

 >>Read more about Visiting Dieppe and going to the Herring Festival in Dieppe